 They were defiled and that’s why it was time, that God’s people would be cleansed from all unrighteousness and put off their old life.

-The only way to do that was to nchafatsa likelello tsa bona with God’s will because the mind determined their actions.
-Ka Law of righteousness and life, Molimo o ne a Tseba Batho ba Hae, and sin was revealed.
+The only way to do that was to renew their mind with God’s will because the mind determined their actions.
+Ka Law of righteousness and life, God made His will known to His people and sin was revealed.

 The law represented not only God’s will but also God’s nature, Ho Loka, le khalalelo.

-The holy law of God brought light in the darkness and gave life to those, who would submit themselves to the Law (thato ya Modimo) and obey the Law.
+The holy law of God brought light in the darkness and gave life to those that would submit to the Law (thato ya Modimo) and obey the Law.

-The law revealed the truth and exposed every sin, that would lead to death.
+The law revealed the truth and exposed every sin that leads to death.
 Because God didn’t want anyone of His people to perish.
-By keeping the law and all the regulations, that belonged to the law, His people would be blessed, e bolokiloe, and have life.
-But every person, who was part of His people, had a choice to obey the law of God or not.
+By keeping the law and all the precepts and ordinances that belonged to the law, His people would be blessed, e bolokiloe, and have life.
+But every person that belonged to His people had a choice to obey the law of God or not.

 The conviction of sin by the law

-But as soon as the law appeared and was being read, sin was revealed and convicted man of sin.
-Without the law of God, there was no awareness of sin.
+But as soon as the law of Moses appeared and was read, sin was revealed and convicted man of sin.
+Without the law of Moses that came from God and represented His will, there was no awareness of sin.

 The conviction of sin in the dispensation of Jesus Christ